top of page

 Remember that rectal bleeding should raise concern for Colorectal Cancer?

 "Colorectal cancer is cancer that starts in the colon or the rectum.
-These cancers can also be named colon cancer or rectal cancer, depending on where they start.
+Depending on where they begin, these cancers can also be named colon or rectal.

-A screening colonoscopy finds precancerous polyps (abnormal growths) so they can be removed before they have a chance to turn into cancer.
+A screening colonoscopy finds precancerous polyps (abnormal growths) so they can be removed before becoming cancer.

 Colorectal cancer is the third most common cancer in the United States and the second leading cause of cancer death, claiming the lives of more than 50,000 people every year.